 Find a pet sitter for the day.

-If you have a pet that could be traumatized by a move, consider leaving your four legged friend with a pet sitter.
+If you have a pet that could be traumatized by a move, consider leaving your four legged friend with a pet sitter (after I get to play with them of course!!!)
 If you’re hiring movers for a long-distance move, be sure to arrange your pet’s safe transport to your new home.

 Make nice with your new neighbors.